YichenGuo2002/SudokuW-Ease/README.md

 *Summer Week 4/10 Plan: Finish the About page.
 Adapt application to GraphQL.*
 - (06/12/23): Changed button color.
 Added border line to each box.
 Optimized button styling by clustering inline CSS rules to external style sheets.
 Set up styling for About page. :pleading_face:
 - (06/13/23): Learned about GraphQL.
 Decided to refactor existing Flask RESTful API to GraphQL + Graphene and connect to PostgreSQL database.
+Finished reconstructing a GraphQL+Graphene+Flask backend API system, and examined through Insomia. :cowboy_hat_face:

+:x: Found problem in handling Sudokus of wrong sizes.
+Need to optimize the error handling system.

 *Summer Week 5/10 Plan: Set up user system.
 Connect Application to PostgreSQL.
 Part I.*